 How Many Posts Should You Have Before Launching a Blog?

 Unfortunately, many new bloggers think that once they launch their blog, Google picks up on it, and droves of people flock to it.
 This assumption couldn’t be farther from the truth.

 It takes work to get traffic to your blog.
 I hear some people say you need to have five posts to start your blog.
 But you don’t need any posts to launch.

 Keep in mind in the beginning, you will barely see any traffic.

-Plan out your keywords and articles you want to write and block out time to write the content and publish it.
+Plan out the keywords and articles you want to write and block out time to write and publish the content.
 It doesn’t have to be perfect, but you want it to be high-quality and optimized for SEO for Google to notice you.

 What Equipment Do I Need to Start Blogging?